The deadline for applications and re-applications is July 31, 2023.

 The partner of the Checkpoint Charlie Foundation in publicizing the City of Berlin Scholarship in the United States is Brooklyn-based Friends of Firefighters, Inc., a charitable organization that provides a diverse array of support services to help firefighters who were on duty on September 11th and their families.

 The scholarship is open to persons born between 1986 and June 2002 who demonstrate financial need.
-At least one parent must be an FDNY employee (or former employee who was in service in September 2001) who was killed, injured or declared incapable of working (sample see here: Award of Accident Disability Retirement of FDNY) as a result of the attacks of September 11, 2001 in New York.
+At least one parent must be an FDNY employee (or former employee who was in service in September 2001) and was officially declared incapable of working (sample see here: Award of Accident Disability Retirement of FDNY) as a result of the attacks of September 11, 2001 in New York.